Program Blocks

 Young person with brown hair taking a photograph with a Canon camera, wearing a red shirt and a large backpack, outdoors with trees in the background.

-Program Blocks are where purpose meets Practice
+Program Blocks are where Purpose meets Practice

 At The Mountain School, learning isn’t confined to the classroom—it’s lived every day through meaningful work, collaboration, and connection to place.
 Program Blocks invite students to take part in the essential rhythms that sustain our community—on the farm, in the woods, in the kitchen, and beyond.